peaksnail/backup/README.md

 backup
 ======

-to save some backup file
+to save some backup file and some software config file